Gonzalez & Waddington – Attorneys at Law

 Seeking Army Criminal Defense Lawyers?

-Army criminal defense lawyers are in some ways the last line of defense between you and a criminal conviction in a military court-martial.
-Their job is important and ensures you receive the full protections of the law.
+In some ways, Army criminal defense lawyers are the last line of defense between you and a criminal conviction in a military court-martial.
+Their job is to ensure you receive the full protection of the law.
 If you are facing military charges or expect to, the Army military defense lawyers at Gonzalez & Waddington can help.
 We are well-reviewed and able to help you combat all manner of both minor and serious military charges.

 Punishments if convicted at various levels of military courts-martials.